SK-EID/dds-documentation/docs/api/api_docs.md

 ## CreateSignedDoc

-If an application desires to define the format and version of the formable conteiner, the CreateSignedDoc request will be used for creating a new conteiner.
+If an application desires to define the format and version of the formable container, the CreateSignedDoc request will be used for creating a new container.
 After the CreateSignedDoc request takes place the AddDataFile request for adding the data.
 Now the file is ready for digital signing.

 #### Query